rust-lang/rust-wiki-backup/Docs.md

 [[Releases|Doc releases]] - Links to current and old releases and documentation
 [[Detailed release notes|Doc detailed release notes]] - Further explanation of language changes
+[[Community libraries]] - A curated list of external libraries for Rust
 [[Rust for C++ programmers|Rust for CXX programmers]] - A cheat sheet
 [[Rusticon|The Rusticon]] - A glossary of terms commonly used in Rust and Rust tools.
 [[Unit testing|Doc unit testing]] - Writing tests and running them with the built-in test driver